 Silicone Baby Toys

 Another way to look at "sustainability" is the product's longevity.
-For example, silicone baby toys are created from a naturally plentiful resource, silica (basically sand), which manufacturers combine with carbon in an extremely hot chemical process to create silicone.
+For example, silicone baby toys are created from a naturally plentiful resource, silica (basically sand), which manufacturers combine with carbon in an extremely hot chemical process to produce silicone.

+Moreover, when not mixed with fillers by manufacturers trying to cut corners, food-grade silicone is safe for humans (source).
 So, investing in high-quality, food-grade silicone baby toys that have been rated safe by the U.S. Food and Drug Administration (FDA), the U.S. Consumer Product Safety Commission (CPSC), and the European Commission (CE) is "sustainable" from a cost-per-use standpoint.

 Genuine food-grade silicone baby toys are easy to clean, long-lasting, and resilient to punctures, breaks, tears, and cracks.
 So, buying a well-built silicone baby toy is suitable for growing families and those who intend to buy secondhand or pass their family's baby toys on to other families.